-Shelley Smith: President, Board Member, Artistic Director
+Shelley Smith: Founder, President, Board Member, Artistic Director

 Shelley has been involved in numerous theater productions as director, playwright, producer, choreographer and performer as well as in many other capacities.
 Other theatres she has worked with include Stages Theatre Company, Eden Prairie Players, Eat Street Players, Gallery Theatre Company, Homeward Bound Theatre, Foxhill Studios and the University of Minnesota.
 Shelley has a B.A. degree in Theatre Arts from the University of Minnesota (as well as many graduate credits), with an emphasis in Directing and Theatre Management, and a B.S. in Business and Marketing from St. Cloud State University.
 In addition, Shelley has received acting, movement, dance and vocal training from the Guthrie, Live Action Set, Zenon Dance, Macphail Center for the Arts, Mary Laymon Studio and Lauren Hill Alexander Technique Studio.
 Furthermore, Shelley has done extensive work in producing theatre including: directing, producing, creating, writing, music, set, costume and props design, volunteer management and promotion.
 She is current President of the Board for Chain Reaction Theatre Project, and she has served as Chair for the Eden Prairie Player’s Advisory Committee.
 Previous to Shelley’s theatre career, she worked as a Product Manager for First Minnesota Savings Bank.
 She is currently a volunteer at Oasis for Youth, a drop-in center for homeless youth in Bloomington.

-David Durkee, Board Member
+David Durkee, Secretary of the Board

 Computer Technical support